All buttons are not created equal, but they can all look equally as good.

 Colorblind users can have difficulty notices when something changes through color alone.
 Make state changes clear with more than just color by using icons as a visual cue.

-If you want to dive deeper into this topic signup to our newsletter and to get the heads up about our Product Design UI/UX master course coming soon!
+If you want to dive deeper into this topic and learn the everything you need to know about User Interface Design, come check out our Product Design UI/UX Master Course!